Here is a quick recap of industry related headlines over the last week:

 - The Labor Bureau also noted in its reports that there was a classification error in its surveys, and the real unemployment numbers were actually higher for each month since March, as illustrated above.

-This recession is very different and unprecedented in the labor market – reflecting an almost instantaneous jump in unemployment with projected fast growth and recovery within a year.
+This recession is very different and unprecedented in the labor market – reflecting an almost instantaneous jump in unemployment with projected fast growth within a year.
 The graph above compares unemployment rates for the last several major recessions.
 The horizontal (x) axis is an offset (in months) from the beginning of the recession.

 Although we have seen a reduction in unemployment claims, the initial economic shock and job losses have created a deep hole for us to dig ourselves out of.
 Between February and the end of August, the nation lost close to 11.6 million jobs.